cabrown91/order-ahead/README.md

 ###User Stories

-Examples:
+Examples: <br>
-1. As a user, I want to be able to add items to the menu
+1. As a user, I want to be able to add items to the menu <br>
-2. As a user, I want to be able to update items on the menu
+2. As a user, I want to be able to update items on the menu <br>
-3. As a user, I want to be able to delete items from the menu
+3. As a user, I want to be able to delete items from the menu <br>
 4. As a user, I want to be able to add an item from the menu to my cart